 Removing radon from water requires a system in which the water is agitated in a sealed chamber then vented to the outside, sending the radon gas to ambient air.
 Removing Arsenic from water requires running the water through tanks containing a specific media that is arsenic specific.
 Other technologies and systems are used to remove other contaminants.
 Any water filtration system designed should start with a water test before an informed recommendation can be made.

 H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Hudson & Middleton, MA.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.wpengine.com.
-We can be reached by email at firstname.lastname@example.org or by calling us at 978-777-8330.
+Articles published by the Company can be seen in Water Technology Magazines at http://h2ocare.com/pub.
+Contact us at firstname.lastname@example.org or 978-777-8330.